 We’re excited to announce a stop at the construction site of the new First Tech Credit Union Headquarters campus and what will be the largest CLT building in the U.S. when completed.
 The 5-story, 156,000 square foot office building will consist of CLT floors and glulam beams.
-Swinerton Builders (Booth #428) is the general contractor.
+Structurlam (Booth #426) is the CLT manufacturer and Swinerton Builders (Booth #428) is the general contractor.

 More Building Sites Announced Soon

 Lots of exciting mass timber construction is underway right now in Portland and more buildings are breaking ground in the immediate future.
 Expect more details soon on additional stops.

 The Future of Tall Exhibit at the World Forestry Center

 With high-rise mass timber buildings springing up all over Portland, the United States, and the world, it only makes sense for the World Forestry Center to bring to light the amazing story of the mass timber phenomenon in its newest exhibit, The Future of Tall.

 On display in the museum’s first floor Special Exhibits Gallery, visitors are introduced to mass timber through stunning visual display panels, videos, and hands-on pieces.
 The exhibit also features a spectacular 13-foot mass timber bench originally displayed in the Portland Art Museum’s John Yeon exhibit.